Praesentia/MedKitMIP-Swift/README.md

 communication with medical devices.

-MedKitMIP is one of a number of MedKit modules which include: MedKit, MedKitCore, MedKitDomain, SecurityKitAOS and SecurityKit.
+MedKitMIP is one of a number of MedKit modules which include: MedKit, MedKitAssignedNumbers, MedKitCore, MedKitDomain, SecurityKitAOS and SecurityKit.
 MedKitMIP implements an experimental device oriented network protocol.

 ## Prerequisites